kumarseenu/tform-s3/README.md

 # terraform-s3-cloudfront-site

 Deploy a static website on AWS with S3 + CloudFront CDN in one `terraform apply`.
 Supports custom domains, SSL, SPA routing, and global edge caching.
+Fixed some version issues

 ## Features